BetterThanTomorrow/calva/README.md

 When Calva has connected, it will open a REPL window giving you some getting started tips, and you can start hacking.
 The first thing you should always do to ”wake” Calva is to load/evaluate the current Clojure(Script) file: `ctrl+alt+c enter`.

-### Connect to a running nREPL server

-Some project setups do not lend themselves to Jack-in, but Calva might still be able to connect.
-See [Connecting without Jack-in](https://github.com/BetterThanTomorrow/calva/wiki/ConnectingWithoutJack-In).
+_NB: Some project setups do not lend themselves to Jack-in, but Calva might still be able to connect.
+See [Connecting without Jack-in](https://github.com/BetterThanTomorrow/calva/wiki/ConnectingWithoutJack-In)_.

 ## Something to try first